cogtoolslab/neurosketch/README.md

 	- Interaction with object assignment? (mixed effects model)

 4. Measure Informational Connectivity within Drawing Regions
-	- How do regions cluster in terms of representing common information about target over time?
+	- Which regions represent common information about target over time?
-	- What is complexity of transformation from sensory to decision-making/planning/execution regions?
+	- What does this imply about organization of visual production system?